JupiterOne/jupiterone-mcp-server/src/descriptions/create-inline-question-rule.md

 ## Debugging Tips
 - If you get "Invalid conjunction operator" errors, check the condition array format
 - If you get "additional properties" errors, remove extra fields from the `when` clause
+- If you get missing property errors, ensure all required schema fields are included
+- **Always include**: `ignorePreviousResults`, `templates`, `tags`, query `version` and `includeDeleted`
 - Always reference existing rules with `get-rule-details` to see working examples
 - Test with simple conditions first, then add complexity
+- Use `"query0"` as the standard query name for compatibility

 ## Best Practices
-- Use descriptive query names that match their purpose
+- Use descriptive query names that match their purpose (but prefer `"query0"` for main query)
 - Include relevant entity fields in `outputs` for alert context
 - Set appropriate polling intervals (default to `"ONE_DAY"` unless specified)
 - Add meaningful tags for rule organization
 - Use `notifyOnFailure: true` to catch rule execution issues
 - Always include `CREATE_ALERT` action as a baseline
+- Always include all required schema fields from the working template
 - Ask users for specific details when configuring notification actions (emails, channels, etc.)

 This format ensures reliable rule creation and helps avoid common pitfalls encountered during rule development.